Prior to Death

 You may find it easier to compare funeral options and expenses in advance, so that when the time comes you've done your research and have one less thing to think about.
 Obviously, this is not something you need to discuss with your loved one unless you both feel comfortable doing so (see Funerals).

-Consider Obtaining Power of Attorney
+Consider Power of Attorney

 Say Your Goodbyes